-6. Our Strategy
+6. Our Growth Strategy

-Our strategy is driven by our aspiration is to be the logistics provider of choice for our customers with the ability to solve and operate difficult supply chains and to be recognized for operational excellence.
-We are not seeking to be the largest logistics provider but seek to maintain our top five position in Contract Logistics and top ten position in Freight Management.
-CEVA seeks to be recognized as a resilient services provider with a balanced portfolio of business lines, serving various industries, across multiple geographies, with global network coverage.
-We also strive to be an agile company characterised by anticipation of customers' needs, market developments, close customer relationships and the provision of fast, high quality services.
-We believe successful execution of our strategy will allow us to maintain solid financial foundations and sustainable profitability and cash generation.
-We believe that in order to have a successful overall global strategy, we will need to focus on maintaining the right level of local presence and understanding of our customer and employee base.
+Our strategy is to continue to gain market share, achieve growth and maintain a top five position in Contract Logistics and top ten position in Freight Management.
+We intend to pursue our growth strategy by adhering to our mission of creating value for our customers through logistics excellence and by being recognized as the employer of choice in the industry.
+We believe successful execution of our growth strategy will allow CEVA to maintain solid financial foundations and sustainable profitability and cash generation.
+We believe that in order to have a successful overall global growth strategy, we will need to focus on maintaining the right level of local presence and understanding of our customer and employee base.
+In particular, we intend to execute the following steps in pursuing our growth strategy: